 5. Proactive Problem Solving

 Not every risk can be identified during planning, because conditions change once work is underway.
 The wind can pick up, or access roots can be restricted.
-You have to work around other trades on site too.
+You have to work around other trades on site too, and there may be powerlines to deal with.

 An experienced wet hire operator continuously assesses the site and the EWP.
 They can spot the early signs of changing conditions and then adapt what they’re doing and how the platform is being used accordingly.